 The CFD analysis was performed at the early stage of this analysis, so only the bare hull configuration was tested.
-The addendum of the appendages on the resistance was evaluated through the comparison between the bare hull and full appended hull test carried out at the CNR-INM (Consiglio Nazionale delle Ricerche - Istituto di Ingegneria del Mare) Towing Tank during the design stage of the Ammiragli class (1986 - 1988).
+The addendum of the appendages on the resistance was evaluated through the comparison between the bare hull and the full appended hull test carried out at the CNR-INM Towing Tank during the design stage of the De La Penne class (1986 - 1988).

 The working principle of the stern-flap is clearly detected in the tests performed.
 The stern-flap causes the flow to slow down under the hull at a location extending from the aftmost portion of the stern to a point generally forward of the propellers.
 This decreased flow velocity determines an increase in pressure, which in turn causes the following: a drag on the flap; a forward thrust on the ship's afterbody; an upward force on the ship's afterbody; a decreased flow velocity and a consequently increased of the pressure.
-The results of the experimental and CFD tests, in terms of residuary resistance coefficient (C_R), are shown in the graphs in Figures 6 and 7 for light and heavy displacement respectively Furthermore, the grid uncertainty assessment has been done accordingly to the procedures suggest in Roache [14] and the ITTC guidelines for Verification and Validation [15].
-The value of the grid uncertainty for resistance is found to be equal to 2.4% and the other sources of uncertainty, as iteration and time-step uncertainty, were found to be negligible concerning grid uncertainty, as indicated, for instance, in De Luca et al. [12].
+The results of the experimental and CFD tests, in terms of residuary resistance coefficient (C_R), are shown in the graphs in Figures 6 and 7 for light and heavy displacement respectively.

-The comparison between the experimental test and numerical simulations shows that the CFD simulations give reliable output especially at Froude Number (Fr) greater than 0.25.
-The comparison error is summarized in Table 3 and many cases are less than the grid uncertainty value.
+The comparison between the experimental test and numerical simulations shows that the CFD simulations give reliable output, especially at Froude Number (Fr) greater than 0.25.
 The residuary resistance is also reliably captured by CFD compared with experimental data.
-The effectiveness of stern flap estimated numerically is confirmed by the experimental tests and the performance estimated fairly agreed at the high speed (Fr > 0.30) for both loading conditions.
-Instead of the heavy condition, it is well-predicted trough all speed range.
+The effectiveness of the stern flap estimated numerically is confirmed by the experimental tests and the performance estimated fairly agreed at the high speed (Fr > 0.30) for both loading conditions.
+Instead of the heavy condition, it is well-predicted through all speed range.